The First Step (film)

 The First Step is a 2021 American documentary film, directed by Brandon Kramer.
 It follows Van Jones, as he pushes for criminal justice reform.

 It had its world premiere at the Tribeca Film Festival on June 10, 2021.
 It was released on February 17, 2023, by Meridian Hill Pictures.

 Synopsis

 The film follows Van Jones as he pushes for criminal justice reform.
 Louis L. Reed, Jessica Jackson, Virgie Walker, Pete White, Tylo James, Fabian Debora, Douglas Copenhaver, Martin West, Dee Pierce, William Thompson, Rhonda Edmunds, Jared Kushner, Bernie Sanders, Cory Booker, Kamala Harris, Shelley Moore Capito, Rand Paul, Mike Lee, Karen Bass, Bonnie Watson Coleman, Patrisse Cullors, Charlamagne tha God, Karen Hunter, and Kim Kardashian appear in the film.

 Release

 The film had its world premiere at the Tribeca Film Festival on June 10, 2021.
 It also screened at AFI Docs on June 23, 2021.
 It was released on February 17, 2023, by Meridian Hill Pictures.

 Critical reception

-The First Step holds a 85% approval rating on review aggregator website Rotten Tomatoes, based on 13 reviews, with a weighted average of 6.80/10.
+The First Step holds an 85% approval rating on review aggregator website Rotten Tomatoes, based on 13 reviews, with a weighted average of 6.80/10.